 “Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.
 And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus.”
 Philippians 4:6-7 NIV

 That word gives me such comfort and I hope it blessed someone else too!

 All that to say, I’m back in action with my un-recipes, and the first one up is my incredible raw lemon “cheesecake!”

 Like most of my creations this one was an experiment of just throwing lots of yummy ingredients together in my Vitamix.
 By understanding how certain ingredients work, it’s easy to mix together without exact measurements (hence the term ‘un-recipes’) and come up with something delicious.
-One of my absolute favorite ingredients for making desserts and sweets is coconut!
-It’s probably the most versatile and fun ingredient to use for making healthy alternatives to not-so-healthy foods.
-Including cheesecake!
+One of my absolute favorite ingredients for making desserts and sweets is coconut.
+It’s probably the most versatile and fun ingredient to use for making healthy alternatives to conventional not-so-healthy foods like cheesecake

 - Butternut squash, steamed and puréed (could sub with pumpkin, sweet potato, carrot, or even cauliflower)